What is financial clearance?

 - Balance due on the account is $0

 - There is pending aid showing on your account that covers or exceeds the amount of the bill.

 - You are enrolled in an online LSC payment plan that covers the entire balance on your student account.

 Bills are due before classes begin each semester.
-Clearance dates are on the calendar and often fall two weeks prior to the first day of classes.
+Clearance dates are posted on the Student Billing Calendar and often fall two weeks prior to the first day of classes.
 Any balance that is not covered by financial aid or a payment plan is due before the clearance date.
 It is the student’s responsibility to know if the bill is covered.
 Direct consequences result if financial clearance is not met.
 The account is placed on financial hold which means the student cannot register for the next semester or receive transcripts and diplomas.
 Late fees are also assessed.

 Change in Bookstore Charging Practices:

 LSC students may charge books to their LSC student accounts in these instances:

 - The student is eligible to receive financial aid in the form of a refund that will cover book costs, OR

 - The student is enrolled in a LSC payment plan for their tuition and other charges on their student account, OR

 - The student has set up a LSC payment plan to cover the costs of their books.